-- Weinstein's lawyer tells BBC Radio 5 live he believes the allegations are "legally defective or factually not supported".
-In his first broadcast interview in the UK, Benjamin Brafman accuses "some of the more vocal critics of Harvey Weinstein" of "just not telling the truth".
+- Weinstein's lawyer tells BBC Radio 5 Live he believes the allegations are "legally defective or factually not supported".
+Benjamin Brafman accuses "some of the more vocal critics of Harvey Weinstein" of "just not telling the truth".

 25 May 2018

 - Weinstein turns himself in to New York police on sexual misconduct charges.
 He is charged with rape and several other counts of sexual abuse against two women.

 - Weinstein is released on $1m bail.
 He also agrees to wear a GPS tracker and to surrender his passport.